hackclub/outernet/README.md

 **🛠️ Cafe Orpheus ([#outernet-cafe](https://hackclub.slack.com/archives/C058MNEP9MZ))**: Cafe Orpheus is a 24/7 collaborative space where you can work on projects, enjoy complimentary tea and coffee, and engage in casual chess games.
 Join us to connect, create, and unwind in a welcoming & musical environment.

+**:man_dancing: Dance Off ([#outernet-dance-off](https://hackclub.slack.com/archives/C0594PHJ3PT))**: We will host a midnight dance parties along with karaoke.
+We will need speakers, a projector, a projector screen, a microphone, and maybe fancy lights.

 You're welcome to get involved with one of them on Slack or start your own guild with friends!

 ## How can I start a guild?